gyevnarb/ai-safety-for-everyone/README.md

 python code/analysis.py
 ```

-This will recreate all figures in the paper into a folder called `output`.
+This will recreate all figures in the paper and put them into the `output` folder.

 ## Please Cite

-If you found our work useful and/or used it for your work, we would appreciate you cite our paper:
+If you found our work useful and/or used it for your work, we would appreciate it if you cite our paper:

 ```text
 @article{gyevnar2025AISafety